Tsardom of Russia: Byzantine heritage

-At first, the Byzantine term autokrator expressed only the literal meaning of an independent ruler, but in the reign of Ivan IV (1533-1584) it came to imply unlimited (autocratic) rule.
+At first, the Byzantine term autokrator expressed only the literal meaning of an independent ruler, but in the reign of Ivan IV (1533–1584) it came to imply unlimited (autocratic) rule.
 In 1547 the Grand Duke Ivan IV was crowned Tsar and thus was recognized – at least by the Russian Orthodox Church – as Emperor.
-Notably, the hegumen Philotheus of Pskov claimed in 1510 that after Constantinople fell to the Ottoman Empire in 1453, the Russian tsar remained the only legitimate Orthodox ruler, and that Moscow was the Third Rome, becoming the final lineal successor to Rome and Constantinople; these were the two centers of Christianity and of the Roman empires (Western and Eastern) of earlier periods.
+Notably, the hegumen Philotheus of Pskov claimed in 1510 that after Constantinople fell to the Ottoman Empire, the Russian tsar remained the only legitimate Orthodox ruler, and that Moscow was the Third Rome, becoming the final lineal successor to Rome and Constantinople; these were the two centers of Christianity and of the Western and Eastern Roman empires of earlier periods.
 The "Third Rome" concept would resonate in the self-image of the Russian people in future centuries.

 Early reign of Ivan IV

 The development of the Tsar's autocratic powers reached a peak during the reign of Ivan IV, and he gained the sobriquet "Grozny".
 The English word terrible is usually used to translate the Russian word grozny in Ivan's nickname, but this is a somewhat archaic translation.
 The Russian word grozny reflects the older English usage of terrible as in "inspiring fear or terror; dangerous; powerful; formidable".
 It does not convey the more modern connotations of English terrible, such as "defective" or "evil".
 Vladimir Dal defined grozny specifically in archaic usage and as an epithet for tsars: "Courageous, magnificent, magisterial and keeping enemies in fear, but people in obedience".
 Other translations have also been suggested by modern scholars.

 Ivan IV became Grand Prince of Moscow in 1533 at the age of three.
 The Shuysky and Belsky factions of the boyars competed for control of the regency until Ivan assumed the throne in 1547.
 Reflecting Moscow's new imperial claims, Ivan's coronation as Tsar was a ritual modeled after those of the Byzantine emperors.
 With the continuing assistance of a group of boyars, Ivan began his reign with a series of useful reforms.
 In the 1550s, he declared a new law code, revamped the military, and reorganized local government.
 These reforms undoubtedly were intended to strengthen the state in the face of continuous warfare.
-The key documents prepared by the so-called Select Council of advisors and promulgated during this period are as follows: